acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Conclusions

 One of the important things of the process of having automatic tests is to generate a context where can easily test (automatically or manually) game content and features without requiring the rest of the game loaded and interacting, this means helping in decoupling code and content (and in Unity also prefabs, assets, scenes).
+For example, this is super great when replicating bugs to fix them, I have lots of bug replication tests.

-The important part is the design process when making the tests, not the tests themselves.
-If a feature changed over time, I don't force myself to maintain tests that make no sense now.
+For me, the important part is the design process when making the tests, not the tests themselves.
+If a feature changed over time, I don't force myself to maintain tests that make no sense.

-Another great feature of tests is: documentation.
-Tests are a great way to remember why you decided to do something in some way or another.
-I remember when we started working on Iron Marines, we went back and forward with a lot of features.
-At some point of its development, we wanted to add a new feature that play against something we decided like 1 year before and we did't remember why.
-Sometimes we just avoided that, others we went against the original decision only to find out sometime later why we decided that xD.
+Another great feature of tests is documentation.
+Tests are a great way to remember why you made a decision.
+Bug replication tests help a lot in this matter too.

+_I remember when we started working on Iron Marines, we went back and forward with a lot of features.
+At some point of its development we wanted to add a new feature that played against something we've decided like 1 year before but we did't remember the why.
+Sometimes we just avoided that, others we went against the original decision only to find out sometime later why we've decided and have to fix now an issue._

 Automatic testing doesn't replace playing the game and/or testing the feature/content in the proper levels and with the rest of the game content.
-It also doesn't replace fine tuning and polishing stuff but having isolated context to work on them it does and having tests help in having isolated contexts.
-In fact, I have a special play button that loads the game, from the start, in a maximized window to allow me to test the complete experience and return to the scene I was after stop.
-But I also have cheats to move from one level to the other :)
+I have a special play button that allows me to test the full experience by loading the game from the start, in a maximized window, and returns to the scene I was after I press the stop button.
+I even have cheats to move from one level to the other.
+Also, tests can't replace fine tuning and polishing but having isolated context to work on that speeds up the iteration time a lot.

-Lets end the blog post with a video of this prototype.
+To end the blog post I want to show a video of this prototype.

 <div class="post-image">
 <video width="100%" controls>